Why Does My Dog Keep Licking the Air? 7 Reasons & What to Do

 While dogs engage in numerous behaviors that we find adorable, some other ones can leave us quite perplexed.
 For instance, has your pup ever started compulsively licking the air for no obvious reason?

 While air-licking pups can look humorous, some of the answers behind this odd behavior are downright dark.
-If your dog is licking the air, he could be experiencing a hazardous health issue.
+If your dog is licking the air, they could be experiencing a hazardous health issue.

 Here are seven reasons why your dog could be licking the air.

-1. A Foreign Object is Stuck in His Mouth
+1. A Foreign Object Is Stuck in Their Mouth

-If your pup is licking at the air, there might be a foreign object stuck in his mouth or between his teeth.
-This is causing him to not actually lick at the air, but at the physical sensation, he feels in his mouth.
+If your pup is licking at the air, there might be a foreign object stuck in their mouth or between their teeth.
+This is causing them to not actually lick at the air but at the physical sensation they feel in their mouth.
 Check the roof of your pet’s mouth to see if anything is stuck up there.
-While you’ve got his mouth open, also inspect his teeth, lips, and gums.
+While you’ve got their mouth open, also inspect the teeth, lips, and gums.
 Be sure to also check for loose teeth.

 2. Severe Stress